Danelle Tan: International career

 Tan made the Singapore U16 in 2017 at the age of 12.
 She scored her first goal for the under 16 team in September 2018 in a 4–1 win against Tajikistan.
 She registered her first hat-trick a few days later in a 4–0 win against Northern Mariana Islands.

 Tan made her Singapore U19 debut on 24 October 2018 in a 0–8 loss against Jordan in the 2019 AFC U-19 Women's Championship qualification.
 She was the youngest player in the Singapore squad at the age of 13.

 In a UEFA-FAS tournament in March 2019, Tan scored four goals against Guam and one against Cambodia, to be the joint top scorer in the tournament held in Singapore.
 She also received the Golden Boot of the UEFA Under-15 Tournament in 2019.

 Tan was called up to the senior national team and made her debut on 16 August 2019 at the AFF Women's Championship.
 She scored a last-minute goal in the 1–2 defeat against Timor-Leste.
 She was 14 years, which made her the youngest goalscorer in Singapore and the fifth youngest in the world.

-In the 2022 FAS Tri-Nations series, Tan scored two goals and had one assist in a 6–2 win against Seychelles.
+In the 2022 FAS Tri-Nations Series, Tan scored two goals and had one assist in a 6–2 win against Seychelles.
 She was also named as one of three best players in a 0–1 defeat against Papua New Guinea.

 Tan scored her first international hat trick in a 9–0 win against Macau on 16 July 2024.
 Tan scored in the 54th, 61st and 65th minutes.
 The 11 minutes it took to complete her hat trick ranks as the 3rd fastest recorded in international women's football.

+Tan scored a brace in Singapore's 7-0 win over the Seychelles on 28 Nov 2025 and is the leading scorer for Singapore.

+Tan was crowned the top scorer for the AFF Women’s Cup with 4 goals.
+She helped Singapore achieve 3rd place by scoring the opening goal in the third/fourth placing match against Cambodia.